 A weekend getaway at these scenic parks is an opportunity to unwind and indulge your senses amid the sights and sounds of nature.
-Let's explore five of these gems.
+Let's explore five of Best State Parks in NY.

 Letchworth has earned the moniker of "Grand Canyon of the East," thanks to a deep gorge and cliffs as high as 600 feet carved out by the Genesee river that flows through it.

 The gorge runs along the 17-mile length of the park and features three waterfalls, the upper, middle, and lower falls.